team3997/ChickenVision/README.md

   <li>If angle is to two targets are the same, it picks the left target.
 You can change this in code</li>
   <li>Pre-calculated (but sub-optimal) built in HSV Threshold range</li>
   <li>Should be plug-and-play</li>
+  <li>All contours have green shapes around them along with a white dot and vertical line running through their center point</li>
+  <li>Targets have vertical blue line in between contours.
+Yaw is calculated from that x coordinate.
+There should only be one blue line (one Target) at a time.</li>
+  <li>Rounded yaw (horizontal angle from camera) is displayed in large white font at the top of the screen</li>
+  <li>Team 254's explanations linked in comments of angle calculation functions</li>
 </ul>